evanlong/vertigo/README.md

 ### Beta-7

+- SHARING!
+    + Recorded video played in a loop on the share screen
+    + Option to Share this video from within Vertigo
+    + Videos no longer automatically save to the camera roll
+- Duration Slider value displayed inline with the slider
+- Improve contrast on various controls for bright scenes
-- Fix crash when recording was started on iOS 9.3.x
+- FIX: crash when recording was started on iOS 9.3.x
+- FIX: push/pull button masking on iOS 9.3.x
-- Disable Duo lens for now.
-This avoids occasional perspective shift that would occur sometimes while recording
+- Disable Duo lens on iPhone 7 Plus as this avoids occasional perspective shifts that would occur as recording started
--